Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/computerSystems.md

 #### 3.8: Cache Size Tradeoff

+- The word 'latency' means the latency time for the computer to read the data.
 - Effective Latency = Hit ratio * Hit Latency + Miss Ratio * Miss Latency
 (the average time required for memory access)
+- If the caches missed in the L1 Cache, then it will come to L2 cache.

 ![](image/2022-10-11-11-16-00.png)

+- 'Temporal locality' refers to the reuse of the data which are time relatively.
+- 'Spatial locality' refers to use of the data within close storage locations.

 ![](image/2022-10-11-11-25-16.png)